MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-In Customer 360 you can define relationships between entities.
-Relationships help define the **Data Graph** based on entities ingested from different data sources (the notion of **Data Graph** will be explored later).
-It also relates the data graph to the **master customer entity** you have created through the Data Configuration process based on intelligent AI/ML algorithms.
-As we will see within the **Segments** section, these relationships-based data graphs are useful for segmentation and other analytical purposes.
+In Customer 360 you can define **relationships** between entities.
+As we will see within the **segments** section, these relationships are useful for segmentation.
+In the future they will be used for additional analytical purposes within Customer 360.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-relationships-tile.png "Relationships tile")